Workplace stress – Symptoms, causes, and solutions

 • Isolation

-The fact is we’re working in stress, and it’s getting worse.
+The fact is we’re working under stress, and it’s getting worse.
 In 2019, the American Institute of Stress reported that 83% of U.S. workers suffer from work-related stress.
-Considering the impact of Covid-19 on a large number of businesses for over a year now, you can expect the figure to have increased further.
+Considering the impact of COVID-19 on a large number of businesses for over a year now, you can expect the figure to have increased further.

 • 7 in 10 adults said that work-related stress affects their personal relationships (ADAA)

-• 41% of workers reported a loss in productivity due to stress, 33% said that work-related stress made them less engaged, 15% said they considered a job change because of stress (Coloniallife, 2019)
+• 41% of workers reported a loss in productivity due to stress, 33% said that work-related stress made them less engaged, and 15% said they considered a job change because of stress (Colonial Life, 2019)

 • 80% of workers feel stress on the job, and nearly half of them wanted to learn stress management (The Marlin Company, 2001)